aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/jsondataloadoptions/_index.md

 **Returns:**
 boolean
-### getAlwaysGenerateRootObject() {#getAlwaysGenerateRootObject--}
+### getAlwaysGenerateRootObject() {#getAlwaysGenerateRootObject}
 ```
 public boolean getAlwaysGenerateRootObject()
 ```

 Gets a flag indicating whether a generated data source will always contain an object for a JSON root element.
 If a JSON root element contains a single complex property, such an object is not created by default.
-The default value is **false**.
+The default value is  false .

 **Returns:**
 boolean - A flag indicating whether a generated data source will always contain an object for a JSON root element.
-### getClass() {#getClass--}
+### getClass() {#getClass}
 ```
 public final native Class<?> getClass()
 ```